 We seek to improve patients’ quality of life, which is why we support the work of patient advocacy groups.
 These groups in turn provide patients, family members and caregivers with information on disease management.

-We organize non-promotional medical education programs through our Global Medical Education and Academic Organization Relations unit.
-We deliver these either directly as Merck Medical Education Programs or by providing grants to third-party medical education providers to fund independent and continuing medical education programs.
-We take an ethical, transparent and responsible approach aimed at providing fair, balanced and objective content, designed to allow the expression of a diverse range of theories and recognized opinions.
+In order to contribute to medical advances that benefit patients, we organize non-promotional global medical education programs worldwide through our Global Medical Education and Academic Organization Relations department.
+We offer an Integrated Medical Education Portfolio comprising company-led or independent and continuing medical education programs funded by third-party organizations (medical education providers, medical societies, academic organizations, etc).
+We take an ethical, transparent and responsible approach aimed at providing fair, balanced and objective content.
+This is designed to allow the expression of a diverse range of theories and recognized opinions.

-All requests for medical education funding are channeled through an approval process that falls under our R&D and Compliance functions, in line with our Medical Education Funding and our Merck Programs Policies.
+All requests for medical education funding are channeled through an approval process that falls under our R&D and Compliance functions, in line with our Standard on Medical Education Funding and our Company-led Programs Policy.
 This process ensures that all funds available for medical education programs are granted according to established internal guidelines and criteria, while also complying with all applicable laws and industry codes.

-In 2020, we continued to publish financial and non-financial contributions that we made to healthcare stakeholders in the health industry where required according to local laws and codes.
-As required by applicable laws and codes, this information includes the names of individual recipients and their addresses as well as the purpose and amount of the transfer.
+In 2021, we continued to publish financial and non-financial contributions that we made to healthcare stakeholders in the healthcare industry, such as healthcare professionals and healthcare organizations, as appropriate and in accordance with local laws and codes.
+The published information includes the names of individual recipients and their addresses as well as the purpose and amount of the transfer, as required by the applicable laws and codes.
 Before publishing, we secured all necessary informed consent forms, as required by the applicable data privacy regulations.

-We ensure transparency on our voluntary unsolicited donations by publishing the details of contributions to European patient organizations on our website.
-The report is updated annually and includes all amounts, recipients and the purpose of each transfer of value, thus fulfilling our obligation as a member of EFPIA.
+Apart from disclosing transfers of value to healthcare professionals and healthcare organizations as required, we ensure transparency on our voluntary unsolicited donations to European patient organizations by publishing the contribution details on our website.
+The report is updated annually and includes all amounts, recipients and the purpose of each transfer of value, thus also meeting our obligation as an EFPIA member.

 Regular employee training

-In 2020, we rolled out our Code of Conduct-related training curriculum on dealing with dilemmas in healthcare-specific situations to several countries after piloting the project in China in 2019.
-This is a comprehensive training course that seeks to improve participants’ awareness and understanding of such dilemmas, for example when overhearing a conversation that may or may not constitute attempted bribery.
-We plan to implement this training program in all countries where our Healthcare business sector operates.
+In 2021, we continued with the international roll-out of our Code of Conduct-related training curriculum on dealing with dilemmas in healthcare-specific situations.
+This is a comprehensive and interactive training course that seeks to improve participants’ awareness and understanding of such dilemmas, for example when overhearing a conversation that may or may not constitute attempted bribery.
+We plan to further implement this training program in all countries where our Healthcare business sector operates.
+The success of this program has prompted us to introduce a similar program in our Life Science and Electronics business sectors.

 Employees who are responsible for the promotion of our pharmaceutical products receive regular training on current guidelines.
-This applies to individuals working in sales, marketing and drug registration in particular.
-We either conduct these seminars locally in a classroom setting or as e-learning courses.
+This applies to individuals in sales, marketing and functions who work directly with healthcare providers.
+We conduct these seminars either locally in a classroom setting or as e-learning courses.

-Relevant employees participate in mandatory e-learning courses and classroom seminars to stay up-to-date on our policies and guidelines and important changes to transfer of value reporting requirements.
+Based on their roles and responsibilities and in order to remain up to date, employees participate in mandatory e-learning courses and classroom trainings on our policies and guidelines as well as important changes to the reporting requirements of transfers of value.